jhoffman3/java-tdd-grokking-leetcode/README.md

 [grokking_to_leetcode.md](./grokking_to_leetcode.md)

 This project is a set of Java solutions and tests for the problems using TDD practices.
-I recently had to study up from some interviewing and although these aren't the problems I would ever ask an application programmer to solve many employers fall back to these sort of questions.
+I recently had to study up for some interviewing and although these aren't the problems I would usually ask an application programmer to solve many employers fall back to these sorts of questions.
 I followed this pattern:

 - Pick a problem from GROKKING NOTES
 - Put the details into a failing test
-- Follow TDD practices and attempt the solution
+- Follow TDD practices and attempt the solution for 30 minutes
-- Review solutions that have been submitted on leetcode for better technique/performance etc.
+- Review solutions that have been submitted on LeetCode for better suitability/complexity/performance etc.
-- Fully implement the selected solution to pass leetcode tests
+- Fully implement the selected solution to pass LeetCode tests
 - Study & understand the solution until you can rapidly identify the appropriate pattern for solving the problem.
 - Practice coding solutions in an interview test scenario

-In most cases this probject attempts to structure classes such that a solution could be copy/pasted to Leetcode for verification etc. However, that is not the main goal so in some cases the solution may make use of libraries not available in the Leetcode Runner.
-EG use of Lombok.
+In most cases this project attempts to structure classes such that a solution could be copy/pasted to Leetcode for verification etc. However, that is not the main goal so in some cases the solution may make use of libraries not available in the Leetcode Runner.
+EG Lombok.

 ### Layout: